hbctraining/Intro-to-rnaseq-hpc-O2/README.md

 :----------|:----------|:----------|:----------|
 | Biologists | Beginner/Intermediate | None | 2-day workshop (~13 hours of trainer-led time)|

-### Workshop Schedule

-The schedule for the January 2018 workshop can be [found here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/schedule/)

 ### Description

 This repository has teaching materials for a 2-day Introduction to RNA-sequencing data analysis workshop.
 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
 It includes an introduction to shell (bash) and shell scripting.
 In addition to running the RNA-seq workflow from FASTQ files to count data, the workshop covers best practice guidlelines for RNA-seq experimental design and data organization/management.